Albicchiere preserves and dispenses your favorite wine by the glass - Geeky Gadgets

 The development team based in Italy at Albicchiere have created a unique wine dispenser and preservation system that allows you to enjoy a perfect glass of wine at the perfect temperature.
 The innovative Albicchiere allows you to preserve wine for up to 6 months from the date of opening, 8x times longer than other systems.
 Watch the demonstration video below to learn more about Albicchiere and see it in action.

 The Albicchiere is now available via Indiegogo and the project has already raised over $500,000 blasting past its required pledge goal thanks to over 1,900 backers.
-Early bird pledges are available from $320 or €285 allowing you to save 33% of the recommended retail price .
+Early bird pledges are available from €285 allowing you to save 33% off the recommended retail price .
 Worldwide shipping is expected to commence during October 2020.

 “Meet Albicchiere, or Albi for short, an all-in-one solution that allows you to drink your wine at the perfect temperature and preserves it for up to 8x longer than other devices.
 Albi allows you to open and change between your favorite wines without worrying about the opening date or wasting a bottle just for one glass of wine.
 Our new technology allows you to drink it for up to 6 months from the opening date.”